oxylabs/reviews-scraper/README.md

 [![Oxylabs promo code](https://user-images.githubusercontent.com/129506779/250792357-8289e25e-9c36-4dc0-a5e2-2706db797bb5.png)](https://oxylabs.go2cloud.org/aff_c?offer_id=7&aff_id=877&url_id=112)

-Oxylabs’ [Reviews Scraper](https://oxylabs.io/products/scraper-api/web/reviews-scraper?utm_source=github&utm_medium=repositories&utm_campaign=product) is a data gathering solution allowing you to extract real-time information from an Reviews website effortlessly.
-This brief guide explains how an Reviews Scraper works and provides code examples to understand better how you can use it hassle-free.
+Oxylabs’ [Reviews Scraper](https://oxylabs.io/products/scraper-api/web/reviews-scraper?utm_source=github&utm_medium=repositories&utm_campaign=product) is a data gathering solution allowing you to extract real-time information from any reviews website effortlessly.
+This brief guide explains how a Reviews Scraper works and provides code examples to understand better how you can use it hassle-free.

 ### How it works

-You can get Reviews results by providing your own URLs to our service.
-We can return the HTML for any Reviews page you like.
+You can get reviews in an HTML form by providing your own URLs to our service.

 #### Python code example

-The example below illustrates how you can get HTML of Reviews page.
+The example below illustrates how you can get HTML of a [trustpilot.com] review page

 ```python
 import requests